dboland77/forum-post-analysis/README.md

 Once the packages are installed (please check peer dependencies) you can run "npm start" from the same folder.

+The number of records returned is initially set to 100.
+See comments below on record size but this can be changed by the user (I recommend 50000+).

 ---
 ## Tech stack
 ---